Colean128/typecheat/README.md

 List of high scores (PROVED WITH AN IMAGE)
 ===================
-256 wpm #1, made by LoganDark, Zayne, and The Game:
+#1 256 wpm, made by LoganDark, Zayne, and The Game:
 ![](https://puu.sh/wRMOt/e6a1493c10.png)

 List of possibly fake high scores
 ===================
-216 wpm #1, made by The Game
+#1 216 wpm, made by The Game